Discover Southeast Tennessee’s Favorite Waterfalls

 The Cumberland Trail

 The Cumberland Trail traverses 210 miles of the Cumberland Plateau in East Tennessee.
 This developing trail system has more than 50 trail heads for its 12 segments of trail, offering hikers access to a remote wilderness with spectacular overlooks and charming waterfalls.

 Waterfall Wonder highlights seven waterfalls along the Cumberland Trail: Richey Ridge Falls (18 feet), Imodium Falls (25 feet), Laurel Falls (80 feet), Snow Falls (35 feet), Upper Piney Falls (80 feet) and Lower Piney Falls (40 feet), and Big Soddy Creek Gulf’s trickling waters (30 feet).

 Fall Creek Falls State Park

-Fall Creek Falls State Park is Tennessee’s most-visited state park, encompassing more than 26,000 acres atop the Cumberland Plateau.
+Fall Creek Falls State Park is Tennessee’s most-visited state park, encompassing more than 26,000 acres atop Tennessee’s South Cumberland Plateau.
 The park is located just west of the charming town of Pikeville, Tenn., and features a number of waterfalls – including the tallest waterfall in the eastern United States: Fall Creek Falls.
 Visitors can also enjoy more than 34 miles of hiking trails, as well as horseback riding trails, a golf course, pool, campsites and cabins.

 Click on the image below to download the guide – or pick up a printed copy at the Chattanooga Airport or Outdoor Chattanooga.